google/glog/README.rst

 Usage in Projects
 ~~~~~~~~~~~~~~~~~

-Assuming that glog was previously `built glog using CMake <#cmake>`__ or
+Assuming that glog was previously `built using CMake <#cmake>`__ or installed
-installed using a package manager, you can use the CMake command
+using a package manager, you can use the CMake command :cmake:`find_package` to
-:cmake:`find_package` to build against glog in your CMake project as follows:
+build against glog in your CMake project as follows:

 .. code:: cmake